relari-ai/continuous-eval/docs/src/content/docs/metrics/overview.md

 - `LLMBasedFaithfulness`: Binary classifications of whether the statements in the Generated Answer can be attributed to the Retrieved Contexts by LLM
 - `LLMBasedAnswerCorrectness`: Score (1-5) of the Generated Answer based on the Question and Ground Truth Answer calcualted by LLM
+- `LLMBasedAnswerRelevance`: Relevance of the Generated Answer w.r.t the Question
+- `LLMBasedStyleConsistency`: Consistency of style bwtween the Generated Answer and the Ground Truth Answer(s)

 ## Data Dependencies